 • Must be able to travel to and from Douglasville, GA (approximately 24 miles from downtown Atlanta).

-• Must be available for UB Student/Parent Orientation and UB pre-training in May, as well as UB’s post- program meeting(s) which will occur after the program concludes.
+• Must be available for UB Student/Parent Orientation and UB staff orientation in June.

 • July 4 & 5: No classes

-• Must be able to teach two - four (depending on class) 50-minute classes
+• Must be able to teach two - four (depending on class) 55-minute classes

 • Pay rate is $22-$28 per hour (paid monthly)